Buying Goods and Services

 International Purchases - Shipments from outside the US

-We now offer an in-person training class for Restricted Commodities & International Purchases/Customs - click here to register in the LMS!
+We now offer a class for Restricted Commodities & International Purchases/Customs - click here to register in the LMS!

 Any acquisition shipped from another country (including Mexico and Canada) is considered Restricted and needs to be routed to Procurement.
 Please select the Restricted Items drop down for “International Purchases” on your Gateway Requisition.
 We will talk to the supplier to determine which party is responsible for shipment and customs costs.